- Program Areas

 Monitoring remains the foundation of groundwater cleanup efforts.
 Ineffective monitoring results in poor decisions on treatment options and design.
 Costly and ineffective groundwater compliance monitoring approaches can lead to large long term liabilities for DoD.
 SERDP and ESTCP efforts focus on improving performance and compliance monitoring needed to design, optimize, and operate treatment systems.

-NEW!
 National Academy of Sciences Report:

 Alternatives for Managing the Nation's Complex Contaminated Groundwater Sites (2012)